 Complications from oral surgery are rare, but can happen.
 Not every dental professional is trained to treat complications like an oral and maxillofacial surgeon.
 An experienced oral surgeon, on the other hand, will constantly monitor their patients’ recovery to ensure there is no risk of complications or side effects.

-Schedule an Appointment With A Norman Oral Surgeon Today
+Schedule an Appointment With An Oral Surgeon Today

-Dr. Seth R. Brooks is accepting new patients in Norman with Oral Surgery needs.
+Our surgeons are accepting new patients with Oral Surgery needs.
 Whether a patient requires impacted Wisdom Teeth Removal or Dental Implants to improve their ability to eat and speak, Dr. Seth Brooks can help.

 With their combined expertise in the field of Oral Surgery, they will be able to provide you with the highest level of care.
-Schedule your first consultation at their Norman office today by calling (405) 329-3500.
+Schedule your first consultation at our Norman, Edmond or Lawton office today.